 Yes, If your treasured item has been affected by an incident then call us to discuss restoration.
 At Richfords we are experts in carpet and upholstery cleaning, stain removal and wooden furniture restoration.
 If you would like us to assess a piece of furniture call us on 01209 722 522 or fill our online instructions form.

 At Richfords we are happy to work with all UK based insurers.
-When our Technicians visit you they will compete a survey and report, which we will send you your insurer so that they know what work is required and what the cost will be.
+When our Technicians visit you they will complete a survey and report, which we will send you your insurer so that they know what work is required and what the cost will be.
 When you sign our Policy Assignment Mandate we will be able to deal directly with your insurer and therefore reduced the hassle of you having to manage your claim.

 Richfords is a family owned private company so our staff are directly employed by Richfords.
-Over our history we have built up many close relationships with UK insurance companies and have long-term partnerships with them.
+Over our history, we have built up many close relationships with UK insurance companies and have long-term partnerships with them.
 But ultimately we are separate companies.